Diversity and Inclusion

 Not only do our fellowship programs reflect our commitment to public service and diversity, they’re also a great way for law students to make significant legal service contributions while gaining substantial legal experience.
 Learn more.

-For the tenth consecutive year, the Human Rights Campaign awarded K&L Gates a 100 percent score in the organization’s 2020 Corporate Equality Index (CEI), and named the firm a “Top Law Firm for Equality.”
+For the eleventh consecutive year, the Human Rights Campaign awarded K&L Gates a 100 percent score in the organization’s 2021 Corporate Equality Index (CEI), and named the firm a “Top Law Firm for Equality.”

 Recognized as a Top 100 Employer for LGBT Equality